afischer5/lab1415-ajfischer/README.md

 # Q2
-    A read world map may require more than four colors if countries are not contiguous ie angola. or in the event of a non planar 3d map where the dimenalitiy of possible edges is very different.
+    A read world map may require more than four colors if countries are not contiguous ie angola. or in the event of a non planar 3d map where the dimenalitiy of possible edges is very different.# lab1415-ajfischer